 "Alteration" or "To Alter" The act or the fact of rebuilding, reconstruction, restoration, replication, removal, demolition and other similar activities.
 "Building" A combination of materials forming a shelter for persons, animals or property.
 "Certificate" A Certificate of Appropriateness, a Certificate of Non- Applicability, or a Certificate of Hardship.
 "Commission" The Historic District Commission as established by this Bylaw.
 "Construct" or "To Construct" The act or the fact of building, erecting, installing, enlarging, moving and other similar activities.
 "Display Area" The total surface area of a Sign, including all lettering, wording, designs, symbols, background and frame, but not including any support structure or bracing incidental to the Sign.
 The Display Area of an individual letter Sign or irregular shaped Sign shall be the area of the smallest rectangle into which the letters or shape will fit.
 Where Sign faces are placed back to back and face in opposite directions, the Display Area shall be defined as the area of one face of the Sign.

-"District" The Local Historic District as established through this Bylaw consisting of one or more District areas, and as shown on the most current Official Local Historic District Map of the Town of Duxbury.
-"Exterior Architectural Feature" Such portion of the exterior of a Building or Structure as is open to view from a public way or ways, including but not limited to architectural style and general arrangement and setting thereof, the kind and texture of exterior building materials, and the type and style of windows, doors, lights, Signs and other appurtenant exterior fixtures.
-"Official Local Historic District Map of the Town of Duxbury" The map showing the Districts as established through this Bylaw, and as may be amended from time to time.
+"District" The Local Historic District as established through this By-law consisting of one or more District areas, and as shown on the most current Official Local Historic District Maps of the Town of Duxbury.

+"Exterior Such portion of the exterior of a Building or Structure as Architectural Feature" Such portion of the exterior of a Building or Structure as is open to view from a public way or ways, including but not limited to architectural style and general arrangement and setting thereof, the kind and texture of exterior building materials, and the type and style of windows, doors, lights, Signs and other appurtenant exterior fixtures.

+"Official Local Historic District Maps of the Town of Duxbury" The maps showing the Districts as established through this By-law, and as may be amended from time to time.
 The delineation of the District boundaries are based on the parcel boundaries in existence and shown thereon at the time of adoption.
-"Person Aggrieved" The applicant; an owner of adjoining property; an owner of property within the same historic district as the property within one hundred feet of said property lines and any charitable corporation in which one of its purposes is the preservation of historic places, structures, buildings or districts.

-Town of Duxbury General By-laws Revised 09-30-19 "Signs" Any symbol, design or device used to identify or advertise any place of business, product, activity or person.
-"Structure" A combination of materials other than a Building, including but not limited to a Sign, fence, wall, terrace, walk or driveway.
-"Substantially at Grade Level" Located at the existing or altered surface of the earth or pavement which does not/will not exceed one foot in height above the surface of the earth or pavement.
-"Temporary Structure or Building" A Building not to be in existence for a period of more than two years.
-A Structure not to be in existence for a period of more than one year.
+- "Person The applicant; an owner of adjoining property; an owner of property within the same historic district as the property within one hundred feet of said property lines and any charitable corporation in which one of its purposes is the preservation of historic places, structures, buildings or districts. - "Signs" Any symbol, design or device used to identify or advertise any place of business, product, activity or person. - "Structure" A combination of materials other than a Building, including but not limited to a Sign, fence, wall, terrace, walk or driveway. - "Substantially at Grade Level" Located at the existing or altered surface of the earth or pavement which does not/will not exceed one foot in height above the surface of the earth or pavement. - "TemporaryA Building not to be in existence for a period of moreStructure orthan two years.
+A Structure not to be in existence for aBuilding"period of more than one year.